 *There has been some skepticism about the safety of modern crock pots.
 The ceramic is said by some to leach lead into food; and the FDA wording in their guidelines for safety is vague and not reassuring.
 Here’s a link to a helpful article, explaining one person’s testing of many popular-brand crock-pots and their almost-complete vindication.
 Our business has just invested in a HUGE stainless steel crock-pot.
 But the above research should be reassuring.
 Using a crock-pot to make bone broth really makes the whole process easy.

 Instant Pots are the latest rage in broth making.
-Although I don’t own one yet, I suspect, if you do, that the first stage of soup (the 2-1/2 to 3-1/2 hour batch) will take only 30 minutes to cook.
-The 24-72 hour batches will take about 4 hours to yield the same nutrient-dense broth, in an Instant Pot.
+I finally purchased mine about 8 months ago and LOVE it for bone broth.
+It’s much neater and faster.
+The first stage of soup (the 2-1/2 to 3-1/2 hour batch) takes only 30 minutes to cook.
+The 24-72 hour batches takes 3-4 hours to yield the same nutrient-dense broth, in an Instant Pot.
 It’s certainly a good product to consider.